Reporting stalking to the police

 If you are in immediate danger; call 111, say you need the police and tell them you are in danger, and it is urgent.

-We acknowledge not everybody feels comfortable contacting the police.
+We acknowledge not everybody feels safe or comfortable contacting the police.
 Some people experiencing stalking have found the police to be helpful and understanding, while others have felt judged and/or had their concerns ignored, minimised, and not taken seriously.
-If you are considering this option, we hope these ideas assist you in succeeding to increase your safety via police assistance.

 Victims' rights